 HACCC will use an average of the last two quarters of income listed in EIV to determine income from employment.
 HACCC will provide the family with the information in EIV.
 The family will be required to sign a self-certification stating that the amount listed in EIV is accurate and representative of current income.
-If the family disagrees with the amount in EIV, the amount is not reflective of current income, or if less than two quarters are available in EIV, HACCC will use written third-party verification from the source as outlined below.
+If the family disagrees with using only the last two quarters of income listed in EIV, because of the seasonal or otherwise fluctuating nature of a particular family member's employment, HACCC will permit the family to sign a self-certification stating that the average of all four quarters of income listed in EIV is accurate and representative of current annual income and use that amount for calculating annual income.
+If the family disagrees and contends that the amount listed in EIV is not reflective of current income, or if less than two quarters are available in EIV, HACCC will use written third-party verification from the source as outlined below.
+HACCC will use an average of the last two quarters of income listed in EIV to determine income from employment.
+HACCC will provide the family with the information in EIV.
+The family will be required to sign a self-certification stating that the amount listed in EIV is accurate and representative of current income.
+If the family disagrees with the amount in EIV, the amount is not reflective of current income, or if less than two quarters are available in EIV, HACCC will use written third party verification from the source as outlined below.